Books with Characters in Their 20s

 Book Summary

 Gabby’s dad abandoned her and her mother when she was just a baby.
-Twenty-nine years later, the last thing she expects is to meet him the day of her mother’s funeral.
+Twenty-nine years later, the last thing she expects is to meet him on the day of her mother’s funeral.
 Not only does he show up wanting to get to know her – he also wants to give her a house.
 Gabby is not ready to forgive him, but she really needs the money, so she accepts the house under two conditions.
 The first is that she can sell it whenever she wants.
 The second is that accepting the house doesn’t mean she accepts him.

 Gabby hires a contractor to help her prepare the house for a quick sale, but things quickly get more complicated.
 As she becomes acquainted with the town and with these two new men in her life, she begins to learn more about herself than she thought possible.